 In general, students may re-enroll after a voluntary withdrawal as long as they are in good academic and financial standing with the College.

-Day Division students should contact the Office of the Registrar several weeks before the beginning of the semester in which they wish to re-enroll.
-DAPS students should contact their Admissions Counselor or Site Director.
+Boston Campus students should contact the Office of the Registrar several weeks before the beginning of the semester in which they wish to re-enroll.
+GPS students should contact their Academic Advisor.
 Students are subject to the College policies and program requirements in effect at the time of their re-enrollment.
 The College reserves the right to deny re-enrollment at its discretion.